CBorowski-dev/docs-operaton-org/content/webapps/admin/configuration.md

 # Localization

 Admin can be localized.
-Camunda maintains English and German translation files.
+Operaton maintains English and German translation files.
-You can find and download community maintained translation files at the [Camunda webapp translations repository](https://github.com/camunda/camunda-webapp-translations).
+You can find and download community maintained translation files at the [Operaton webapp translations repository](https://github.com/camunda/camunda-webapp-translations).

 The localization of Admin is contained in the `app/admin/locales/` directory.
 This directory contains a separate localization file for every available language.
 The file name